RingGo E-Wallet and Phone Payments

 How does it work?

-Similar to the Smart Card, the E-wallet allows users access to the P&R bus network using a prepaid account.
+The E-wallet allows users access to the P&R bus network using a prepaid account.
 This electronic account allows you to make remote transactions without having to interact with the pay machines on site.
 For example, if it’s raining you can just stay in your car, make the payment (provided you have registered as a user), then wait for the bus to arrive.
 You can even make payment before you leave home in the morning.

 As long as you show your receipt for payment which will get sent directly to your phone, smart phone, or tablet device to the driver, you will be able to access the bus.

-Both the Smart Card and E-wallet work on the basis that if you pay for the ‘all day’ tariff (currently £3.00) you will receive a 10% discount.
+The E-wallet work on the basis that if you pay for the ‘all day’ tariff (currently £3.00) you will receive a 10% discount.

 * Standard daily RingGo transactions cost an additional 30p (as a convenience fee) plus any other individual profile requests you may have such as reminders which cost a further 10p.